home > sections > Focus Central America >

 The reason why Kullander (2003) questioned the validity of V. zonata is not straightforward to understand, since a distinct Vieja form was repeatedly reported from the type locality and adjacent areas (e.g. Stawikowski & Werner, 1998 and picture below).
 Moreover, doubts on the validity of the species seem more appropriate in respect of Günther's H. guttulatus, since very little is known about Vieja forms from the Lake Amatitlan area and the Pacific coast of Guatemala.
 New information on Vieja forms from the Pacific coast of Guatemala would therefore certainly shed light into this problem.
 Any conclusions if the species from Oaxaca and the Amatitlan region are indeed distinct species or if they represent geographical variants of the same species seem premature unless new information is provided.

-A female identified as Vieja zonata from La ventosa, Oaxaca, México, in the aquarium of Don Danko; Cleveland, Ohio.
-Photo by Don Danko
+Male in the aquarium A male of Vieja zonata from La ventosa, Oaxaca [Mexico], in normal coloration in the aquarium of Don Danko.
+Photo by Don Danko. determiner Juan Miguel Artigas Azas

 Citation: